Hayley MacGregor - Research Fellow

 A subsequent period at the Human Sciences Research Council of South Africa broadened her work to address changes in social security provisioning in the event of illness, and the politics of ‘disability'.
 Current research interests include the dynamics of poverty and llness/disability, human rights discourses and citizen mobilisation in the context of health provisioning, and the ethnography of biomedical research and health technologies.
 Her research to date has been situated in Africa.
 Parallel to these anthropological concerns, she retains an interest in clinical psychiatric practice.

-Views from Many Worlds: Unsettling Categories in Interdisciplinary Research on Endemic Zoonotic DiseasesPhilosophical Transactions B (forthcoming)
+Views from Many Worlds: Unsettling Categories in Interdisciplinary Research on Endemic Zoonotic DiseasesPhilosophical Transactions B (2017)

 Health Systems Research in a Complex and Rapidly Changing Context: Ethical Implications of Major Health Systems Change at ScaleDeveloping World Bioethics 16.3 (2016)

 This paper discusses health policy and systems research in complex and rapidly changing contexts.
 It focuses on ethical issues at stake for researchers working with government policy makers to provide evidence to inform major health systems change at scale, particularly when the dynamic nature of the context and ongoing challenges to the health system can result in unpredictable outcomes.
 More details

 The Publics of Public Health in AfricaCritical Public Health 27.1 (2016)

 Drawing insight from empirical research conducted with African scientists, nurses, community members, clinical trialists and policy-makers, this special section examines the multiple ways in which the public comes into being around public health provisioning and investigation in sub-Saharan Africa, its role and political reach.
 More details

 Towards the Just and Sustainable Use of AntibioticsJournal of Pharmaceutical Policy and Practice 31.9 (2016)